99x-Old/supuna-initiative/README.md

 ### User Service

 User service stores and does all the action related to users/members.
+It also contains user details, user kudos.
+User service is  the most important service which require by all the other services.

 Technologies: